bchoivw/python-data-science-study/README.md

   Covers similar topics as above, but uses linear algebra which the courses above try to avoid.
 The course was originally taught in Octave, but I plan to learn it with Python variant (https://github.com/dibgerge/ml-coursera-python-assignments)

 5. Coursera - Deep Learning Specialization by deeplearning.ai (Progress: 0%)
-  I'm not sure how long it will take for me to get here, but I'm very excited to learn more advanced techniques like NN
+  I'm not sure how long it will take for me to get here, but I will be very excited to learn more advanced techniques like NN

 I'm currently using 1-4 concurrently as each have pros and cons and they complement each other well.
 From time to time I plan to work on my personal projects, participate in Kaggle competitions and internal DS competitions at work.